List of Leicester City F.C. managers

 Claudio Ranieri was the manager of the Leicester City side that won the Premier League in 2015–16.

-Leicester City's current manager is Martí Cifuentes, who was appointed on 15 July 2025.
-Up until Peter Hodge was hired after World War I, Leicester City had no official manager.
+The manager at Leicester City is currently Russell Martin.
+Until Peter Hodge was hired after the First World War, Leicester City had no official manager.
 A nominal role of secretary/manager was employed, though the board and the selection committee took control of most team affairs.

 It was Peter Hodge who instated a system at the club for the manager having complete control over player and staff recruitment, team selection and tactics.
-Though Hodge was also originally titled "secretary/manager," he has retrospectively been named as the club's first official "manager."
+Though Hodge was also originally titled "secretary/manager", he has retrospectively been named as the club's first official "manager".

 Hodge and Nigel Pearson have both had two separate spells at the club.
 Dave Bassett also had a second spell as caretaker manager after his spell as permanent manager.
 Listed below is Leicester City's complete managerial history.
 This list contains dates of tenure and records while at the club.